SOUTHERN ELECTRICS

 MODERNISATION OF THE BRANCH

-Cutting back the Epsom Downs branch's historic infrastructure also included the introduction of colour light signalling and track circuit block working as of 21st December 1969.
-As a consequence, the signal boxes at Banstead and Belmont were both abolished.
-But even at this point in its history, the station at Epsom Downs remained an anomaly as the terminus itself retained its signal box along with most of the existing LB&SCR semaphore signals in spite of the considerabe reduction of tracks.
+But even at this point in its history, the station at Epsom Downs remained an anomaly as the terminus itself retained its signal box along with most of the existing LB&SCR semaphore signals in spite of the considerable reduction of tracks.

-Epsom Downs in November 1975, looking towards the signal box
+Epsom Downs in November 1975, looking towards the signal box (Nick Catford, used with kind permission, courtesy of Subterranea Britannica's Disused Stations website)

-BR Signal Instructions 1969
+BR Signal Instructions 1969 (personal collection)

 The Saxby & Farmer design signal box at Epsom Downs, erected in 1879, was finally scheduled to close in 1982 in connection with a general resignalling scheme set up for the area which transferred control to a centralised box (named Victoria even though it was actually located at Clapham Junction).
 However, the end came sooner - on the night of 16th November 1981, Epsom Downs signal box was destroyed by fire.